1995parham/no-sanction/README.md

 Github container registry is faster, free and respects nationalities.

 ## Notes
-I have wrote my notes on emacs and sync it with Github.
+I write my notes on emacs and sync it with Github.

 ## Overleaf
-I have wrote my latex document on my own system. with some scripts is far better than overleaf experience.
+I write my latex document on my own system. with some scripts is far better than overleaf experience.

 ## Trello
-I have use emacs for my tasks, tracking them and etc. without any problem.
+I use emacs for my tasks, tracking them and etc. without any problem.
 I also sync them with Github

 ## Golang
 Sadly I must use golang because it is my primary language but sites like [go.dev](https://go.dev/) is free but currenltly I am trying to switch.
 Languages like [Rust](https://ziglang.org/) or [Zig](https://www.rust-lang.org/) is free and awesome replacement for Go.

 ## Dropbox, Google Drive
-I have use [Syncthing](https://github.com/syncthing/syncthing) to share files between my system without any issue.
+I use [Syncthing](https://github.com/syncthing/syncthing) to share files between my system without any issue.